machingclee/machingclee.github.io/static/media/415-reason-for-transition.23b423fb.md

     ```
     for data deduplication.
 But `DISTINCT ON` is Postgre-only.
 Other example like `ON CONFLICT DO NOTHING`, `JSONB` query, etc, useful queries are Postgre-specific. -->

+3. Complex and tricky SQL can bring huge complexity to the project, which also increases ***mental cost*** for other developers to understand and modify it[^wtever].

+[^wtever]:
+      If you are simply a one-man band, do whatever you want!

 #### Short Takes From Native SQLs